sc0v0ne/LearnAI/ml/recommender.md

 Knowledge-based systems work on two approaches:

-- constraint-based rely on an explicitly defined set of recommendation rules.
+- constraint-based: rely on an explicitly defined set of recommendation rules.

-- case-based uses intelligence from different types of similarity measures and retrieving items similar to the specified requirements.
+- case-based: uses intelligence from different types of similarity measures and retrieving items similar to the specified requirements.

-## Data collection
+### Data collection

 Since a product recommendation engine mainly runs on data, data mining and storage are of primary concern.

-The data can be collected explicitly and implicitly.
+The data can be collected explicitly and implicitly:

 - Explicit data is information that is provided intentionally which means input from the users such as movie ratings.